 The Mary Sue and Joel Cheek Scholarship Fund was established by the Cheeks, lifelong friends of Aquinas College, to provide tuition assistance to Catholic students who demonstrate financial need.
-Applicants may enroll in any program, complete a minimum of 12 credit hours per semester and must maintain a minimum GPA of 2.0.
+Applicants may be enrolled in any program and must be in good academic standing.

-The Margaret and Dan Maddox Tuition Assistance Scholarship was established by Mr. and Mrs. Maddox and provides tuition assistance to a student in any program who demonstrates financial need and maintains a GPA of 2.0.
-The student must enroll in and complete a minimum of 12 credit hours per semester.
+The Margaret and Dan Maddox Tuition Assistance Scholarship was established by Mr. and Mrs. Maddox and provides tuition assistance to a student in any program who demonstrates financial need.

 The Grannis Family Scholarship Fund is named for a family very devoted to the success of not only Aquinas College but also The Dominican Campus.
 The scholarship was established by Jay Grannis (OS '72) and his mother, Evelyn, in 2002 to ensure that students from all financial backgrounds can attend Aquinas College.
-A recipient must enroll in 12 credit hours and maintain a GPA of 2.0 on a 4.0 scale.

 The Sister Dominica Scholarship was established in 1986 to honor Sr. Dominica Gobel, O.P., former Academic Dean, for her service to Aquinas College since its beginning in 1961.
 The scholarship provides need-based aid to two students per academic year who have achieved a minimum GPA of 3.0.
-Applicants must enroll in and complete a minimum of 12 credit hours per semester.